tsipkens/atems/README.md

 This code was primarily compiled by Timothy A. Sipkens while at the University of British Columbia (UBC), who can be contacted at [tsipkens@mail.ubc.ca](mailto:tsipkens@mail.ubc.ca).
 The code itself was compiled from various sources and features code written by several individuals at UBC, including Ramin Dastanpour, [Una Trivanovic](https://github.com/unatriva), Yiling Kang, Yeshun (Samuel) Ma, and Steven Rogak, among others.

-Included with this program is the MATLAB code of [Kook et al. (2015)][kook], modified to accommodate the expected inputs and outputs common to the other functions.
+This program also contains modified versions of the code distributed with [Dastanpour et al. (2016)][dastanpour2016].
+This includes the basis for much of code underlying the manual processing and the PCM method, as noted in the README above.

-This program also contains heavily modified versions of the code distributed with [Dastanpour et al. (2016)][dastanpour2016].
-This includes much of the manual processing codes and the PCM method, as noted in the README above.
+Also included with this program is the MATLAB code of [Kook et al. (2015)][kook], modified to accommodate the expected inputs and outputs common to the other functions.

 #### References